danth/stylix/README.md

 ### Mixed color schemes

-You can override part of the scheme by hand, perhaps to select your background and text colors manually while keeping the genetic accent colors:
+You can override part of the scheme by hand, perhaps to select background and text colors manually while keeping the generated accent colors:

 ```nix
 stylix.palette = {